visit-dav/visit/src/doc/building_visit/Advanced_Usage.rst

 **Please don't!**
 In all likelihood this will not work at all or, worse, it will only partially work and fail in subtle ways that are nearly impossible to diagnose.
 In the unlikely chance it appears to work upon reporting any issues our first question will be, how was VisIt_ configured/built?
-If VisIt_ is built in a way that is not consistent with how developers routinely build, run and test it, we will not be able to reproduce the issue, debug it, identify work-arounds or otherwise provide sufficient support.
+If VisIt_ is built in a way that is not consistent with how developers routinely build, run and test it, we will not be able to reproduce the issue, debug it, identify workarounds or otherwise provide sufficient support.

 Apart from the general issues of reproducibility and support, there are many reasons building VisIt_ with pre-installed libraries will likely not work.
-Below, we breifly summarize various compatability issues with trying to use pre-installed libraries.
+Below, we briefly summarize various compatibility issues with trying to use pre-installed libraries.

-Version Compatability : Pre-installed libraries are not the version VisIt_ requires
+Version Compatibility : Pre-installed libraries are not the version VisIt_ requires
     Often, users notice a *newer* version of a library VisIt_ needs is pre-installed on their system and expect VisIt_ will run *better* with this newer version.
     However, having a newer version of VTK, for example, pre-installed does not mean VisIt_ will build or run properly with that version.
-    Major versions of VTK, for example, (e.g. 8.0 and 9.0) are not compatable.
+    Major versions of VTK, for example, (e.g. 8.0 and 9.0) are not compatible.
-    Incompatabilities sometimes exist even between minor versions of some libraries.
+    Incompatibilities sometimes exist even between minor versions of some libraries.
     Incorrect library versions may cause VisIt_ to either fail to build or fail to run properly.

-Patch Compatability : Pre-installed libaries are missing patches VisIt_ requires
+Patch Compatibility : Pre-installed libraries are missing patches VisIt_ requires
-    In some cases, the libraries VisIt_ needs are patched to work around various issues building or running VisIt_.
+    In some cases, the libraries VisIt_ needs are patched to workaround various issues building or running VisIt_.
     Such patches are almost certainly not in any pre-installed version of the library.
     Missing patches may cause VisIt_ to either fail to build or fail to run properly.

-Configuration Compatability : Pre-installed libraries are not configured in a way VisIt_ requires
+Configuration Compatibility : Pre-installed libraries are not configured in a way VisIt_ requires
     Libraries often have many build options which enable or disable certain features.
     The Qt library, for example, has hundreds of build options.
     Some build options VisIt_ may not care about.
     Other build options, however, VisIt_ may require to be enabled and still other options to be disabled.
     Incorrect library configuration may cause VisIt_ to either fail to build or fail to run properly.

-Dependency Compatability : Pre-installed libraries are not built with dependencies VisIt_ requires
+Dependency Compatibility : Pre-installed libraries are not built with dependencies VisIt_ requires
     Libraries often have dependencies on still other libraries.
     For example, Qt and VTK can both depend on OpenGL.
     In some cases, however, VisIt_ may require a specific implementation of OpenGL called MesaGL.
     Incorrect dependencies may cause VisIt_ to either fail to build or fail to run properly.
-    Such dependencies complicate things significantly because it means all of the aforementioned compatability issues apply, recursively, to any libraries a pre-installed library depends on.
+    Such dependencies complicate things significantly because it means all of the aforementioned compatibility issues apply, recursively, to any libraries a pre-installed library depends on.

-Compiler (Run-Time) Compatability : Pre-installed libraries are not built with a compiler (run-time) VisIt_ requires
+Compiler (Runtime) Compatibility : Pre-installed libraries are not built with a compiler (runtime) VisIt_ requires
     For some situations, building VisIt_ and its dependencies requires a specific compiler.
-    The compiler (run-time) used for pre-installed libraries may not be compatable with the compiler (run-time) VisIt_ requires.
+    The compiler (runtime) used for pre-installed libraries may not be compatible with the compiler (runtime) VisIt_ requires.

-There are likely other subtle compatability issues that can arise which we have neglected to mention here.
+There are likely other subtle compatibility issues that can arise which we have neglected to mention here.
 A fully featured build of VisIt_ can involve 35+ libraries, many of which may come pre-installed (Qt, VTK, Python, HDF5, netCDF, OpenGL, MPI to name a few) on any particular platform.
 Bottom line, the number of ways pre-installed libraries can be built such that they will cause VisIt_ to either fail to build or fail to run properly are almost boundless.
 For this reason, we discourage users from attempting to build VisIt_ using pre-installed libraries and warn users that in all likelihood we will not have sufficient resources to help address any resulting issues that may arise.